CprimeLearningLabs/terraform-aws-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 }
 ```

-Change the value of vm_keypair_name in <code>terraform.tfvars</code> file to an empty string ("").
+Change the value of vm_keypair_name in `terraform.tfvars` file to an empty string ("").
 Run terraform plan.
 You should get an error.
 Change the value back to a valid value of "tf-lab-key".